 Primitive camping is available at the Mt.
 Greylock Campground (also known as the Sperry Road Primitive Camping Area) which sits right at the trailhead to March Cataract Falls.
 It’s an all-round great base camp for anyone wanting to take advantage of the 70+ miles of trails in the Mt.
 Greylock State Reservation.

 The summit is a two-mile hike from the campground, and you should also explore the popular Hopper Trail.
 Honestly, I never knew this campground existed, and now I can’t wait to get lost on Mt.
 Greylock for a few days.
 A few specifics:

 - During the “season” you have to reserve your campsite through Reserve America.
 The cost is $8 for MA residents and $10 for out-of-staters .

 - The campground isn’t accessible by car.
 You have to hike about a mile to get there.

 - It’s a primitive campground, but you will find pit toilets and running water.

 - If you want really primitive camping, you can visit in the winter.
 You’ll have to hike in 6 miles from the visitor center.
 You won’t find running water on the mountain, but there’s a good chance you’ll be able to melt snow.

-The Berkshires are a fabulous destination for outdoor families, or anyone who wants to explore the wild side of New England.
+The Berkshire Mountains make a fabulous destination for outdoor families, or anyone who wants to explore the wild side of New England.
 I’m so glad I finally got a chance to visit March Cataract Falls, and I can’t wait to explore more of Mt.
 Greylock.
 Have any of you ever been there, and if you have, do you have a favorite trail?
 I’d love some more suggestions!